 Recent water quality data was not available in the Subbasin for establishing baseline conditions and calculating interim milestones over the GSP implementation period.
 To establish baseline water quality, samples were collected from RMS wells and were analyzed for TDS.
-Details of sampling activities and lab results are included in Appendix 3-C (Pending lab results.
-To be included in Final Draft).
-Interim milestones were established using available lab results.
+Details of sampling activities and lab results are included in Appendix 3-D. Interim milestones were established using available lab results.
 This table will be updated as more results become available.
 Interim Milestones are summarized in Table 3-5.